sagnik-p/Arduino_Alarm_Clock/wiring.md

 >SCL of DS3231 = A5 of Arduino
 >SDA of DS3231 = A4 of Arduino

-#Buzzer/led for the alarm:
+## Buzzer/led for the alarm:
 >output = 13

+## IMPORTANT:
+'''
 Apart from this,
-You also need to connect appropriate resistors with all the push buttons
+You also need to connect appropriate resistors with all the push buttons (10K resistors), as you have to do with any arduino board.
+'''

 Also,
 you need to manually adjust/programmatically adjust brightness/contrast of your LCD
+## Normal LCD module
 >manual when you have a simple LCD, with no other board
+## I2C LCD module
 >programatically when you have an LCD with I2c interface
 >In that case, you only get two wires SCL and SDA for the LCD, The entire LCD code needs to change
+>Also you have to import the necessary library